Viatris (VTRS)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Sadly for Viatris, its EPS declined by 13.1% annually over the last five years while its revenue grew by 4.2%.
-This tells us the company became less profitable on a per-share basis as it expanded.
+Sadly for Viatris, its EPS declined by 9.8% annually over the last five years while its revenue grew by 3.7%.
+However, its operating margin actually improved during this time, telling us that non-fundamental factors such as interest expenses and taxes affected its ultimate earnings.

 Diving into the nuances of Viatris’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Viatris’s operating margin declined by 13.9 percentage points over the last five years.
-Its share count also grew by 125%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.
+As we mentioned earlier, Viatris’s operating margin was flat this quarter but declined by 18.4 percentage points over the last five years.
+Its share count also grew by 34.9%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.

 9. Cash Is King